Novak Djokovic: Rafael Nadal

 Djokovic and Rafael Nadal's rivalry is the most prolific in men's tennis in the Open Era.
 The two faced each other 60 times, with Djokovic leading 31–29.
-Djokovic leads on hard courts 20–7 while Nadal leads on clay 20–9, and they are tied on grass 2–2.
+Djokovic leads on hard courts 20–7, while Nadal leads on clay 20–9, and they are tied on grass 2–2.

 Djokovic is the only player to defeat Nadal in all four majors.
-He is also the player with the most victories over Nadal on clay, beating him twice at the French Open and all three clay court Masters events, notably at the 2013 Monte-Carlo Masters where he ended Nadal's run of eight consecutive titles.
+He is also the player with the most victories over Nadal on clay, having defeated him twice at the French Open and all three clay court Masters events, notably at the 2013 Monte-Carlo Masters, where he ended Nadal's run of eight consecutive titles.
 The two contested the longest major final ever played at the 2012 Australian Open, where Djokovic won in five sets after 5 hours and 53 minutes.
 Other classics they played include the 2009 Madrid Masters semifinal, 2011 Miami Masters final, the 2013 French Open semifinal, 2018 Wimbledon semifinal, and the 2021 French Open semifinal.